Villavu/Simba/Doc/sphinx/gettingstarted.rst

 ~~~~~~~~~~~~~~~

 Everyone can download Simba at http://wizzup.org/simba/
-Go to download, and download the Simba installer.
+Go to download and download the Simba installer.

 Once it is done downloading, simply run the installer and follow the steps.